-The TRNSYS model calculates, among other things, the temperatures in the thermal storages, the energy injection and extraction to and from the storages and the storage state of charge for each time step (hour) of the simulation period.
+The TRNSYS model calculates, among other things, the temperatures in the TES, the energy injection and extraction to and from the storages and the storage state of charge for each time step (hour) of the simulation period.
 The model furthermore calculates the required heating power (from the boiler) and cooling power (from the free cooler and the heat pump) for each time step, based on surplus heat supply, the heating demand, the cooling demand and the storage injection and extraction in that time step.
 In the following, some examples of the results of a PTES model run for Rome are shown for one simulation year, in order to illustrate the dynamics of the model system.
+Figure 50 shows an example of the temperature development in the PTES storage during a single model run.
+The temperature is measured in a number of different heights in the storage; the figure shows the temperature at the top and the bottom of the storage as well as the averages temperature in the PTES.